saytomahedi/project2/README.md

 # Local
-This project was created from local project.
+This project was created from local system.